charlesjyde/Developer-Role-Task/charlesjyde/Developer-Role-Task.md

 6. Pass the orginal user input, converstation history and returned chunk to an OpenAI GPT-4-turbo to get the accurate answer

 ### Development
-1. Setup a new project using Django (Backend) and React (Frontend)
+1. Setup a new project using Django (Backend) and React (Frontend) - suitable for complex data processing
-2.
+2. OR
+3. Setup a new project with NextJS 14 - This will be easier to setup if there is no need for complex data processing

+For this Task, I will go with NextJs